protontypes/protonpage/content/en/blog/news/sustainable-technology/index.md

 </div>
 {{< /imgproc >}}

-In technology domains like web technology, artificial intelligence, or high-performance computing the success of open standards, frameworks and methods can also be seen today.
+In technology domains like web technology, artificial intelligence, or high-performance computing the success of open and independent standards, frameworks and methods can also be seen today.
 All the giant Internet companies build their platforms based on free and open technology like Docker, Linux, Python, React, Kubernetes, or TensorFlow [[2]](https://protontypes.eu/about_free_innovation/).
 Can these success stories inspire us in our most vital challenges today?

 ## Deep Dive into Open and Sustainable Technology